 - w "Love, Justice, and Social Eschatology", co-authored with Dr Joseph Milne, The Heythrop Journal 48/6 (November 2007): 972-991.
 9,500 words.
 [Available here or here.]

-- "Anarchism and Religious Studies", The Anarchist Imagination: Anarchism encounters the Humanities and the Social Sciences, edited by Carl Levy and Saul Newman (Routledge, forthcoming) [book project emerging from Anarchism Today conference held at Goldsmiths, University of London, on 26 October 2012].
+- "Anarchism and Religious Studies", The Anarchist Imagination: Anarchism Encounters the Humanities and the Social Sciences, edited by Carl Levy and Saul Newman (Routledge, 2015).
+[Will eventually be available online, but meanwhile email me if you would like to ask for a copy.]

-- "The Golden Rule on the Green Stick: Leo Tolstoy's Postsecular International Thought", Towards a Postsecular International Politics: New Patterns of Authority, Legitimacy and Power, edited by Luca Mavelli and Fabio Petito (London: Palgrave Macmillan, 2014), 81-102.
+- "The Golden Rule on the Green Stick: Leo Tolstoy's Postsecular International Thought", Towards a Postsecular International Politics: New Forms of Community, Identity, and Power, edited by Luca Mavelli and Fabio Petito (London: Palgrave Macmillan, 2014), 81-102.
 [Will be available online 3 years after publication, but meanwhile email me if you would like to ask for a copy.]

 - "Die Bergpredigt - ein christlich-anarchistisches Manifest: Ausgewählte Passagen libertär interpretiert", Christlicher Anarchismus: Facetten einer libertären Strömung, edited by Sebastian Kalicha (Freiburg: Verlag Graswurzelrevolution, 2013), 49-88.
 [More information here.
 German translation by Sebastian Kalicha of significant parts of Chapter 1 of Christian Anarchism.]